segmentio/stats/README.md

 package exposes a decorator of `http.RoundTripper` which collects and reports metrics for client requests the same way it's done on the server side.

-Here's an exmaple of how to use the decorator:
+Here's an example of how to use the decorator:
 ```go
 package main